-ASEAN Finance Ministers will gather at the eighth World Bank-Singapore Infrastructure Finance Summit to discuss and share their priorities on the significant, renewed efforts underway to improve infrastructure in one of the world’s fastest-growing economic blocs.
+Finance Ministers from across ASEAN will gather at the 8th World Bank-Singapore Infrastructure Finance Summit to discuss and share their priorities on the significant, renewed efforts underway to improve infrastructure in one of the world’s fastest-growing economic blocs.
 Southeast Asia’s vast infrastructure requirements provide a major opportunity to investors and developers.
-Innovative strategies are needed however to mobilise the private capital essential to bridge the financing gap.
+Innovative strategies are needed, however, to mobilise the private capital essential to bridge the financing gap.
 This year's Summit will explore progress by multilateral agencies in developing financial structures and solutions to incentivise investment, and the opportunities emerging from China's Belt and Road Initiative and other mega cross-border projects.
 Attendees will benefit from the very latest insights on how the bankability of the project pipeline is being enhanced to strengthen the risk-return profile, and how the increasing attention to sustainability is influencing investment.
-Join Ministers from across the ASEAN, leading international investors, financiers, developers and advisors, at this, the leading forum for public-private debate on infrastructure investment.
+Join Ministers from across ASEAN, leading international investors, financiers, developers and advisors, at this, the leading forum for public-private debate on infrastructure investment.

 World Bank - Singapore Infrastructure Finance Summit